Flight-Free-UK/flight_free_uk_website/source/posts_travel/ibiza.html.markdown

 It was a 6-hour journey and I made the most of the time and did some client work – the benefits of being freelance!
 The train WiFi made it easy, even though I saved my files to my laptop before the journey just in case.
 I watched the changing landscapes as we raced through the South of France, Montpellier, the Pyrenees, and into Catalunya and Spain.

 The train arrives into Barcelona Sants around 5pm and the ferry leaves at 10pm, so there’s a good amount of time to travel to the port and grab dinner.
 Unfortunately my friend in Barcelona couldn’t get away from work so we missed out on sharing a sangria before the crossing (she’s a trainee with the Catalan fire service so probably had something more important to do).
-So I soaked up the atmosphere on La Rambla as the evening set in, and gave Christopher Columbus a little wave before I hopped on the ferry.
+So I soaked up the atmosphere on La Rambla as the evening set in, and gave Christopher Columbus a little wave before hopping on the ferry.

 ![](/images/uploads/ferry-cabin-ibiza_fhutton.jpg "Spacious cabin in the bow")